-LEVEL

-Level 1 behaviors represent minor disruptions to the classroom environment.
+LEVEL 1 Level 1 behaviors represent minor disruptions to the classroom environment.
+Examples of Level 1 behaviors could be but are not limited to: being out of one's seat, talking out in class, leaving the classroom without permission, or dress code or device violations.
 Typically, these are not referred to an administrator until the classroom level interventions are not correcting the behavior.
 With Level 1 behaviors, the goal is to correct the behavior while limiting time missed from class.
-Repeated misbehavior requires a parent/ teacher conference, a conference with the counselor, and/or a conference with an administrator.
-Staff should use responses in a graduated fashion.

-Level 2 behaviors represent acts whose frequency or seriousness disrupt the learning environment of the school.
+Repeated misbehavior inappropriate behavior requires a parent/teacher conference, a conference with the counselor, and/or a conference with an administrator.
+Staff should use responses consequences in a graduated fashion.
+LEVEL Level 2 behaviors represent acts whose frequency or seriousness disrupt the learning environment of the school.
+Examples of Level 2 behaviors could be but are not limited to: horseplay, nonattendance to class, leaving school grounds, or using profane or vulgar language.
 These violations always result in the involvement of school administration.
-With Level 2 behaviors, the goal is to correct the behavior by stressing the seriousness of the offense while keeping the student in school.
-Staff should use responses in a graduated fashion.

-Level 3 behaviors represent acts against a person(s) or property that indirectly endanger the health or safety of others in the school.
-These offenses may result in the short-term removal of the student from the school environment because of the severe nature of the offense.
-Response options may include combinations of interventions, resolutions, and discipline.
-Staff should use responses in a graduated fashion.
-Out-of-school suspensions should include a conference with the parent and student the morning the student returns to school at the end of the suspension.

-Level 4 behaviors represent acts against a person(s) or property that may directly or indirectly endanger the health or safety of others.
-These offenses always result in administrative action, possible notification of appropriate law enforcement authorities, and immediate removal of the student from school.
+With Level 2 behaviors, the goal is to correct the behavior by stressing the seriousness of the offense behavior while keeping the student in school.
+Staff should use responses consequences in a graduated fashion.
+LEVEL Level 3 behaviors represent acts against a person(s) or property that indirectly endanger the health or safety of others in the school.
+Examples of Level 3 behaviors could be but are not limited to: fighting, harassment, or possession of drugs or alcohol.
+These offenses behaviors may result in the short-term removal of the student from the school environment because of the severe nature of the offense behavior.
+Response consequence options may include combinations of interventions, resolutions, and discipline interventions and consequences.
+Staff should use responses consequences in a graduated fashion.
+Out-of-school suspensions shouldinclude a conference with the parent and student the morning the student returns to school at the end of the suspension. level 4 Level 4 behaviors represent acts against a person(s) or property that may directly or indirectly endanger the healthor safety of others.
+Examples of Level 4 behaviors could be but are not limited to: assault, possession of a dangerous instrument, or terroristic threatening.
+These offenses behaviors always result in administrative action, possible notification of appropriate law enforcement authorities, and immediate removal of the student from school.
 The school will make a recommendation to the Office of Student Relations for an administrative hearing to determine next steps.
-In the case of Level 4 violations, response options at the school level are limited due to the seriousness of the violation and the direct or indirect endangerment to the health and safety of others.
+In the case of Level 4 violations, response consequence are limited due to the seriousness of the violation and the direct or indirect endangerment to the health and safety of others.

-BEHAVIOR RESOLUTION STRATEGIES AND DEFINITIONS
+BEHAVIOR RESOLUTION STRATEGIES AND INTERVENTION AND CONSEQUENCE DEFINITIONS